-Seminara is also passionate about photography and has photo credits in publications such as National Geographic Traveler, The New York Times, The Philadelphia Inquirer, Tennis, and The Fairfax Times amongst others.
-In 2003, Dave won a Maine Workshops photography course in Oaxaca, Mexico by placing 2nd in National Geographic Traveler magazine’s annual photo contest.
+Seminara is passionate about photography and has photo credits in publications such as National Geographic Traveler, The New York Times, Outside, The Philadelphia Inquirer, Tennis, and The Fairfax Times, amongst others.
+In 2003, Dave won a Maine Workshops photography course in Oaxaca, Mexico after placing 2nd in National Geographic Traveler magazine’s annual photo contest.